CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

      ![](images/L01/L01-new.png)

-     > **Note:** If you receive this error `Error from token exchange: Permission denied due to missing connection` while running the flow, this is because the **Dataverse connection** not being added correctly.
+     > **Note** : If you receive this error `Error from token exchange: Permission denied due to missing connection` while running the flow, this is because the **Dataverse connection** not being added correctly.
 You can perform the **Steps 24-26** of this task again, then try to trigger the floe again.

 18. Click **Done** and wait for the flow run to complete.